1980 Mercury Cougar XR-7 coupe

 1986 Mercury Capri hatchback coupe

-Hemmings is making a go at auctions.
-One of their first offerings is a white 1982 Mercury Capri RS coupe with red vinyl bucket seats, a Windsor 157 bhp 4.9 liter/302 ci V8 with a Motorcraft 356CFM two-barrel carburetor, a four-speed manual, and 33,000 miles.
-That’s enough to get me to generate an update to this four-year-old post about the later 1986 version.
+Hemmings has been making a go at auctions.
+One of their first offerings was a white 1982 Mercury Capri RS coupe with red vinyl bucket seats, a Windsor 157 bhp 4.9 liter/302 ci V8 with a Motorcraft 356CFM two-barrel carburetor, a four-speed manual, and 33,000 miles.
+That was enough to get me to generate an update to this eight-year-old post about the later 1986 version.

 “Proof that getting there can be a fun experience in itself.”